Knepp Wildland: History and results

-In 2010 the project received Higher Level Environmental Stewardship funding, by which time Knepp was supporting some 1% of all nesting nightingales in the UK, only 9 years into the project.
+In 2010, the project received Higher Level Environmental Stewardship funding, by which time Knepp was supporting some 1% of all nesting nightingales in the UK, only nine years into the project.

-By 2011 there were eleven singing male turtle doves at Knepp.
+By 2011, there were 11 singing male turtle doves at Knepp.
 2016 saw the first pair of breeding falcons.
 In the same year, work was carried out on the River Adur within the project boundaries to remove the artificial banks and allow the river to flood the surrounding meadows in a more natural way.
-In 2012 the Environment Agency removed the largest weir and disabled the rest, and within a year Sea Trout were spotted migrating up the river.
+In 2012, the Environment Agency removed the largest weir and disabled the rest, and within a year sea trout were spotted migrating up the river.

 In 2016 a black stork, one of the rarest birds in Western Europe, was spotted, and 441 species of moth were recorded.
-Between 2015 and 2016 experts recorded 62 species of bee and 30 species of wasp, including 7 bee and 4 wasp species of national conservation importance.
+Between 2015 and 2016, experts recorded 62 species of bee and 30 species of wasp, including seven bee and four wasp species of national conservation importance.

-White stork were observed raising chicks in UK for the first time in 600 years at Knepp in 2020.
+White stork were observed raising chicks in the UK for the first time in 600 years at Knepp in 2020.

-Beaver were re-introduced to Knepp in February 2020, having been absent from Sussex for several hundred years.
+Beavers were re-introduced to Knepp in February 2020, having been absent from Sussex for several hundred years.
 One of the beavers escaped in December that year.

+On 17 November 2021, the very rare vagrant emperor dragonfly (Anax ephippiger) was discovered in a field at Knepp.

 Description

-The project uses herds of free-roaming animals including Old English longhorn cattle, Exmoor ponies, Tamworth pigs, red deer and fallow deer to drive habitat generation and focuses on restoring dynamic natural processes.
+The project uses herds of free-roaming animals including Old English longhorn cattle, Exmoor ponies, Tamworth pigs, red and fallow deer to drive habitat generation, and focuses on restoring dynamic natural processes.
 The project has witnessed an 'extraordinary abundance' of many rare species, including turtle doves, barbastelle bats, slow-worms and grass snakes; and is now a breeding hotspot for purple emperor butterflies and nightingales.